-(5) Students who withdraw from Rhine-Waal University of Applied Sciences before passing the final assessment may request a leaving certificate (Abgangszeugnis) containing a list of all examinations which were completed during their studies.
+(5) Students who withdraw from Rhine-Waal University of Applied Sciences before passing the bachelor's or master's examination may request a leaving certificate (Abgangszeugnis)

+containing a list of all examinations which were completed during their studies.
 Subsection (3) sentence 1 applies accordingly.

-Degree certificate
+Section 30 Degree certificate

-- (1) A bachelor's or master's degree certificate will also be issued to students at the same time as the final grade certificate; both documents will bear the same date.
-This certificate is official confirmation that the bachelor's or master's title specified in Section 3 (4) has been conferred to the recipient.
-A translation of this certificate in English will also be included. - (2) The degree certificate will be signed by both the Dean and the chairperson of the Examination Board of the student's faculty and affixed with the official seal of Rhine-Waal University of Applied Sciences.
+(1) A bachelor's or master's degree certificate will be issued to students at the same time as the final grade certificate, with both documents bearing the same date.
+This certificate is official confirmation that the bachelor's or master's title (Section 3 (4)) has been conferred to the recipient.
+A translation of this certificate in English will also be included.

+(2) The degree certificate will be signed by both the dean and the chairperson of the Examination Board of the student's faculty and affixed with the official seal of Rhine-Waal University of Applied Sciences.

-Additional examinations
+Section 31 Additional examinations

-Students may voluntarily sit for examinations in modules and courses which are not mandatory for their degree programme.
+Students may voluntarily sit for examinations in modules and courses that are not mandatory for their degree programme.
 Upon request, the results of these examinations can be noted on the final grade certificate or leaving certificate, but will not be used to calculate the final cumulative mark.

-Viewing examination records
+Section 32 Viewing examination records

-- (1) After the conclusion of the final assessment, students may request the opportunity to view their examinations in the degree programme, the corresponding evaluations, and the minutes for each examination. - (2) Students must submit a request to view examination records to the chairperson of the Examination Board within one month of the date of issue of the final grade certificate, leaving certificate or declaration of a failed final assessment.
+(1) After the conclusion of the bachelor's or master's examination, students may request the opportunity to view their examinations from the degree programme, the corresponding evaluations and the minutes for each examination.

+(2) Students must submit a request to view examination records to the chairperson of the Examination Board within one month of the date of issue of the final grade certificate, leaving certificate or declaration of a failed final assessment.
 Section 32 of the Administrative Procedure Act of North Rhine-Westphalia applies with respect to students' right to submit requests after expiry of this deadline.
-The chairperson of the Examination Board will arrange the time and place for viewing. - (3) Students may request to view examination records for course-based modules once the examination in question has been concluded.
+The chairperson of the Examination Board will arrange the time and place for viewing.

+(3) Students may request to view the records for regular examinations once the examination in question has been concluded.
 Requests must be submitted within one month of notification of the results of the examination.
 Subsection (2) applies accordingly.